• About TTT

 2. Celebrate Oktoberfest

 Head to New Braunfels for the 10-day Wurstfest, a German heritage celebration.
 Don your dirndl or lederhosen, grab a pint of German beer, and hit the dance floor!
-Wurstfest features live music, amazing food, carnival rides, games, and shopping.
+Wurstfest features live music, fantastic food, carnival rides, games, and shopping.

-3. Take A Ghost Tour
+3. Take A Ghost Tour in Granbury, TX

-The tour takes place in historic Granbury, where guests can enjoy a spooky family-friendly evening exploring the legends and hearing ghost stories about the town.
+The tour takes place in historic Granbury, where guests can enjoy a spooky, family-friendly evening exploring the legends and hearing ghost stories about the town.

 The tour guide, dressed in Civil War costumes, takes guests around Granbury’s Historic Square, where they will encounter the Lady in Red, the Faceless Girl, and Indian Joe.